 After graduation, I worked as an instructor in a number of institutes, including Minia University, Shorouk Academy, Modern Academy, and a number of learning centers.
 These positions gave me a wide range of experiences, from working with adults who were receiving on-the-job training to first-year college students.

 During my 5-year journey as an Instructor, I had the chance to teach computer engineering material to students from the computer engineering major as well as other engineering majors, and even to people from outside the engineering field.
 I have always enjoyed the challenge of being able to put highly technical topics in simple words to transfer it to an audience who has never been familiar with the topic.

-I highly believe in learning by example, and I believe that practice makes better.
+I highly believe in learning by example, and I believe that practice makes perfect.
 This is how I like to learn myself, and this is how I encourage my students to master their material.
-I often use my industry experience to help my students get better understanding of real-world experiences.
+I often use my industry experience to help my students get better understanding of real-world requirements.

-When I get the opportunity to evaluate my students, I prefer to evaluate their understanding of the material and how they can use it in their studies and their careers, rather than just testing whether they studied what I taught.
+When I evaluate my students, I prefer to evaluate their understanding of the material and how they can use it in their studies and their careers, rather than just testing whether they studied what I taught.